EgoCogNav: Cognition-aware Human Egocentric Navigation: Method

-\textbf{Cognition module.} Conceptually aligned with the EMU theory of competing scene interpretations and action choices \cite{hirsh2012psychological}, we model the agent's current internal state as a single-step prediction of perceived uncertainty $\hat{U}_t \in [0,1]$ as a state signal that summarizes moment-to-moment choice difficulty preceding behaviors.
-The cognition head operates on the fused representation $\mathbf{F}$ by temporal mean-pooling followed by a lightweight MLP.
+\textbf{Multi-modal fusion.} We process the action and perception streams independently before fusion.
+The action stream concatenates body-frame motion, head rotation, gaze, and goal features into a single temporal sequence projecting to width $d$, and encodes it with a 4-layer transformer encoder using sinusoidal positional encoding.
+The perception stream similarly projects and encodes the DINOv2 feature sequence with a 2-layer transformer encoder.
+Both streams are temporally mean-pooled and concatenated to produce a fused representation $\mathbf{f}\!\in\!\mathbb{R}^{2d}$, which is then projected to $\mathbf{h}\!\in\!\mathbb{R}^{d}$ via a linear layer with layer normalization.
+This late fusion strategy lets each stream learn modality-specific temporal patterns through self-attention before combining them into a shared representation.

-\textbf{Motion and cognition prediction.} We fuse modalities by first applying self-attention over the video stream to form a temporal context and then cross-attending to motion, head, and gaze inputs to produce a fused sequence $\mathbf{F}$.
-To inject the intent of tasks, we apply adaptive goal conditioning that mixes the fused features with a goal embedding $\mathbf{h}^{\text{goal}}_t$ through a learned per-timestep operator that bias towards goal-consistent evidence when $\hat U_t$ is high (e.g., greater choice ambiguity), thereby reducing representational uncertainty:
+\textbf{Cognition module.} The cognition module is the core module of our architecture.
+It captures the internal cognitive state of the navigator and uses it to guide both how and what information the prediction heads use.
+It consists of three sub-components: (1)~gradient-coupled uncertainty prediction, (2)~memory-augmented prediction, and (3)~uncertainty-conditioned decoding (UCD) as described below.

-On top of these features, we attach two parallel temporal decoders with learnable future queries.
-Trajectory head uses a time-series decoder to predict a 3 degrees-of-freedom (DOF) body-frame sequence $\widehat{\mathbf{S}}_{T_1+1:T_1+T_2}$, and the head-motion head mirrors this design to predict future head sequence $\widehat{\mathbf{H}}_{T_1+1:T_1+T_2}$.
-The uncertainty head mean-pools $\mathbf{F}$ to produce the single-step prediction $\hat U_t$ at time $t$.
-During training, we also add lightweight auxiliary classifiers on intermediate features to predict environment type and behavioral events where they regularize the shared backbone.
+\emph{Gradient-coupled uncertainty estimation.} Conceptually aligned with the EMU theory of competing scene interpretations and action choices~\cite{hirsh2012psychological}, we model the navigator's current internal state as a single-step prediction of perceived uncertainty $\hat{U}_t \in [0,1]$, a state signal that summarizes moment-to-moment choice difficulty preceding navigation behaviors.
+The cognition head operates on the projected fused representation $\mathbf{h} \in \mathbb{R}^{d}$ with a two-layer MLP and sigmoid activation: